“It is nice to be important, but it is important to be nice.”

 . . .

-Location is Key.
-Make sure your set up is at a location where there is a lot of foot traffic, specifically of your target audience.
+Make sure you setup at a location where there is a lot of foot traffic, specifically of your target audience.
 We set up our booth in the lobby of the campus library where there is a large number of students coming and going at any given time.

 Be prepared to explain the activity in a very short and concise manner so that people can make an informed decision to participate or not.
 We asked: would you be interested in sharing a quote or mantra you live by to promote mental wellness in our campus community?

 Once people showed interest, we explained to them that we will take pictures but it will be below the shoulder and won’t include their face or any other identifying features.
 We also explained that we will post the picture on the Peer Support Centre’s Facebook page to share their positive message to inspire mental health and mental wellness.